 Fitness is very hard to quantify.
 Are you fit?
 The best measure we have found is to walk one mile on the flat and to time it.
 If your one flat mile comes in between 17 and 20 minutes, these tours will be about right for you.

-We have had guests with health issues on our tours, so having an issue does not necessarily preclude joining.
+We have had guests with long-term health conditions on our tours, so having an issue does not necessarily preclude joining.
 However, some health issues might prevent full participation.
 Equally importantly, your guides need to know your health conditions in case of emergency.
 Make sure you include these fully in your booking form.

 Things to list on your booking form: Please list all medical conditions or recent operations, including but not limited to knees, bladder issues, joints, back, respiratory, cardiac, vertigo, claustrophobia, sleep, nutrition.
 Do you have any conditions that would affect others on the tour?
 Including chronic coughing / sneezing, uncontrolled body movements / sounds, etc.

 This personal information will not be passed on to anyone outside of Scot AnSgeulaiche's tour guides.

 Accommodation cost is usually covered in the tour price.
 This is stated on the "What's included" section of the tour description*.

 Sometimes accommodation is not included in the tour cost, again this is clearly outlined in the "What's included" section.
 In this latter case, accommodation is booked on your behalf and you pay the host directly, in which case an estimate of the total tour price including accommodation, will be shown on the tour description.
 This is an estimate because the accommodation cost may in the end be less than the estimate, but never more.

 * Also see the next question below.

 The evening before the tour begins is not covered in the tour cost or booked; the evening of the last day of the tour, back in Edinburgh is similarly not booked or covered in the tour price, but we can recommend a hotel near to the start and end point of the tour, to assist your travel plans.